Model-Agnostic Population Inference for Gravitational-Wave Astronomy: From LVK to LISA: Application to LISA: Supermassive Black Hole Binaries

 \subsection{Construction of the Intrinsic Population}

 To evaluate the performance of our inference framework, we first establish a physically motivated ground-truth population.
-Our intrinsic population model combines several key astrophysical ingredients to derive the comoving differential SMBH merger rate density, $\mathcal{R}(M_\bullet, q, z)$.
+Our intrinsic population model combines several key astrophysical ingredients to derive the comoving differential SMBH merger rate density, $\mathcal{R}(M_\bullet, q, z)$, where $M_\bullet$ denotes the primary SMBH mass and $q=M_{\bullet,2}/M_{\bullet,1}\leq1$.
 We begin with the galaxy stellar mass function, which describes the number density of host galaxies \cite{Weaver2023, Davidzon2017}, and convolve it with an empirical galaxy merger rate calibrated against cosmological simulations \cite{Rodriguez-Gomez2015, Fakhouri2010, Lacey1993, Springel2005}.
 Galaxies are connected to their central SMBHs via a scattered linear relation between the logarithmic black hole and stellar masses \cite{Kormendy2013, Reines2015, Pacucci2024, Volonteri2012}.
-Recently, similar analytical toy models have been explored to benchmark inference codes \cite{Langen2025}.
+Recently, similar analytical toy models have been explored to benchmark inference methods \cite{Langen2025}.
+This construction provides a realistic, nonuniform, and selection-affected validation target with known truth.

 By marginalizing over all host galaxy properties, we obtain the intrinsic rate density.
-The final differential event rate in the observer's frame is then given by:
+The corresponding differential event rate in the observer's frame is then